amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-04.md

     // Assign the sprite for the ball let sprite_render = SpriteRender {
         sprite_sheet: sprite_sheet_handle,
-        sprite_number: 1, // ball is the second sprite on the sprite_sheet
+        sprite_number: 1, // ball is the second sprite on the sprite sheet
-        flip_horizontal: true,
+        flip_horizontal: false,
         flip_vertical: false,
     };